lifting-bits/mcsema/docs/CommonErrors.md

 **Possible Fixes:** The best option is to implement the missing functionality and submit a pull request :).
 Alternatively, file an issue on Github and provide us a binary so we can reproduce the problem.

 **Debugging Hints:** To know more about the problem, look at the line number in the error message.
 The line may be a macro, so you may need to find the macro definition to see the root cause of the problem.

+# Errors rebuilding binaries from Bitcode

+## LLVM ERROR: expected relocatable expression

+You are trying to recompile bitcode into a new binary, but clang crashes with the following error:

+    LLVM ERROR: expected relocatable expression

+**Technical Background:** This is a combination of CFG recovery problem and clang bug.
+Mcsema is emitting bitcode that takes the lower 32-bits of a 64-bit function pointer, and puts it in a data section.
+Clang does not want to do this.
+This may be a CFG recovery bug if somehow only the lower 32-bits were deteted as a function pointer.
+Unfortunately, some compilers emit just the lower 32-bits of a pointer into the data section.
+Mcsema has no choice but to deal witht it as best it can.

+**Possible Fixes:**: Disassemble the bitcode with `llvm-dis`.
+Look for lines similar to the ones below.
+Specifically, you are looking for `ptrtoint` that converts a pointer to a 32-bit integer.

+    @data_600e00 = internal global %3 <{ i32 ptrtoint (void ()* @callback_sub_400790 to i32), [4 x i8] zeroinitializer }>, align 64
+    @data_600e08 = internal global %4 <{ i32 ptrtoint (void ()* @callback_sub_400770 to i32), [4 x i8] zeroinitializer }>, align 64

+If these data sections are not used, delete them and recompile the bitcode with `llvm-as`.
+Alternatively, remove the `zeroinitializer` padding and expand the `ptrtoint` to 64 bits.
+This will also require editing the structure types of the data sections:

+    %3 = type <{ i64 }>
+    %4 = type <{ i64 }>
+    ...
+    @data_600e00 = internal global %3 <{ i64 ptrtoint (void ()* @callback_sub_400790 to i64) }>, align 64
+    @data_600e08 = internal global %4 <{ i64 ptrtoint (void ()* @callback_sub_400770 to i64) }>, align 64

+Neither of these fixes is guaranteed to work.